sandmanns/gefaar/README.md

 * `Specimen` Select all or a specific specimen for which trend analysis shall be conducted (default: all).
 * `Clinic/Unit` Select all or a specific clinic/unit for which trend analysis shall be conducted (default: all).
+* `Analyze only first patient isolate` Select if only the first patient isolate shall be analyzed (default: no).
 * `Species` Select a specific species for which trend analysis shall be conducted (default: first available species).
 * `Antimicrobial agent` Select all or a specific antimicrobial agent for which trend analysis shall be conducted (default: all).